AdrianG0954/RAG_model/README.md

 2. **Install pip**: Pip is usually included with Python installations.
 If it's not installed, follow the instructions on [pip's official website](https://pip.pypa.io/en/stable/installation/).

+(keep in mind you need visual studio's c++ build tools, and your own API key)
 3. **Install Required Python Modules**: Use pip to install the necessary modules.
 Run the following commands:

     ```bash